jxxcarlson/markup-experiments/README.md

 Blocks are either *plain* or *marked*.
 Marked blocks begin
 with the leading character |.
+In the example above, the headings and subheadings  are marked blocks, indicated by `|h` and `|s`, respectively, while ordinary paragraphs are unmarked blocks.
+The type
-The type of a block is given by the word following the pipe character.
+of a block is given by the word following the pipe character.
 The remaining words of the block header are viewed